karolkalkus/FurryGame/README.md

 # FurryGame
 Furry Game is a simple game in JavaScript from CodersLab workshops.
-Furry moves on board and check coins, which are on random field on the board.
-Player can check coins and then will get 1 point.
+Furry moves on board and collect coins, which are on a random fields.
+Player can collect coins and then will get 1 point.
 Enjoy!